You are here: Home | Australia | The Cook Islands

 The capital island of Rarotonga

 This is home to nearly three quarters of the total population of 14,987 who live in these Islands.
-Avarua is the main commercial and administrative centre.
-There are no cities anywhere and locals just call this "town”.
-It's also the most commercialised island with accommodation ranging from five star resorts to backpacker places, but it still feels unspoiled.
+Avarua is the main commercial and administrative center.
+There are no cities anywhere and locals just call this "town".
+It's also the most commercialized island with accommodation ranging from five star resorts to backpacker places, but it still feels unspoiled.
 There are no big name stores or famous fast food outlets.
 Instead there are palm tree lined roads, lots of local shops, cafes and restaurants, a must visit Saturday market...and lots of friendly locals.